eugenebolshakov/taknado/CV.md

 ## What I'm looking for

-I'm looking for opportunities that would provide the two things that motivate me most: using tech to solve meaningful problems and learning, especially from people who I work with.
+I'm looking for opportunities that would provide the two things that motivate me the most: using tech to solve meaningful problems and learning, especially from people who I work with.
 Ideally I'd like to work on projects that align with the "Tech for Good" principles: http://www.techforgood.global/principles/.
 I'm also looking for remote work with flexible hours (although I'd be happy to occasionally work on-site and attend meetings in the UK).

 ## How I work